trothr/best/Shell.md

 If you really need to use BASH, see "Alternative Interpreters" next.

+Again, resist the temptation to code `#!/bin/bash`.
+9 times out of 10 it will work, but that is deceptive success.

 ## Alternative Interpreters

 The `#!` syntax at the start of a shell script is a "magic number".